A Treatise on Differential Geometry and its role in Relativity Theory: Multilinear mapping of vectors and covectors : Tensors

-It should be noted that the above symmetric\,(skew-symmetric) property of a tensor is independent of the choice of basis.\\\\ {\bf Convention:} So far and henceforth we introduce an index convention due to Penrose and is called abstract index notation.
+{\bf Convention:} So far and henceforth we introduce an index convention due to Penrose and is called abstract index notation.
 According to this convention, a vector or tensor is identified by its components without mentioning the basis.
-For example, a (1,1)-tensor $T$ will be represented by $T_{\beta}^{\alpha}$.\\\\ We now introduce a special type of tensors namely the set of tensors of the type (0,$b$) and are anti-symmetric in all the $b$ indices.
+For example, a (1,1)-tensor $T$ will be represented by $T_{\beta}^{\alpha}$.\\

+We now introduce a special type of tensors namely the set of tensors of the type (0,$b$) and are anti-symmetric in all the $b$ indices.
 Such a tensor is called a \underline{$b-$form}.
-We define a new tensor product known as \underline{wedge product} (which is an anti-symmetric tensor product) as follows:\\ If $P$ is an $a-$form and $Q$ is a $b-$form then their wedge product is denoted by $P\wedge Q$, a $(a+b)-$form, having components
+We define a new tensor product known as \underline{wedge product} (which is an anti-symmetric tensor product) as follows:\\